gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Worked on some webscrapers for imdb to check the ratings of Spongebob by season.
 I'm still manipulating the data so it doesn't look pretty but it will soon.

 **Thoughts:** A thought dawned on me that I need to improve my tech skills because it's something I can sell myself on and I need to make money.
 Learning software engineering is important and I will take it far.

+### Day 80 - 100: December 2nd, 2018

+**Today's Progress:** Okay so I finished the challenge but I stopped logging my progress in here starting at day 80...
+I lost the motivation for true self reflection.
+It's true.
+I lost touch with myself for a bit and I'm strugglilng with what the future holds.
+I have the imposter syndrome hard right now.
+When school started kicking in more, I started writing less in here.
+It sucks because  I am learning but not at the rate with which I like.
+I feel regression.
+Yet I have to get over this obsticle.

+**Thoughts:** Even though I didn't start writing in here, I did post to twitter my progress and I have gotten a positive response so far.
+So now I need to keep progressing.